Pedro-Beirao/esnake/platforms/ti-nspire/README.md

 I have to complaint about the 1 based indexing (Drove me nuts) and the "then .. end" (Why not indents or brackets 😡)

+## Remarks

+This was the first ESnake program, so I try to base the other in this one

 ## Screenshots